release

 A lightweight spreadsheet

-All changes including the bug fixes!
+All changes, including bug fixes

 • Background pending tasks like duplication and template_install are restored in a new frontend session if unfinished.